Advancing aged care together

 Dossy web sml

-The Herd Intergenerational Learning Centre (the Herd) is Australia's first shared-roof intergenerational learning/childcare centre.
+The Herd Intergenerational Learning Centre is Australia's first shared-roof intergenerational learning, childcare centre.

-Children attending the centre and residents at Uniting AgeWell Andrew Kerr Care community in Mornington will regularly come together to enjoy activities such as art, music, lunch, storytelling, or just visiting.
+Children attending the centre and residents at Uniting AgeWell Andrew Kerr Care Community in Mornington regularly come together to enjoy activities such as art, music, lunch, storytelling, or just visiting.
 Opportunities for elders to volunteer at the centre are also part of the mix.

 To find out how some of these projects are helping to improve the services we provide, you can read more on our News and Media page.